PHP-Fusion

-PHP-Fusion is a free and open-source web framework based on PHP and MySQL that has an integrated content management system (CMS) among many other features.
+PHP-Fusion is a free and open-source web framework based on PHP and MySQL & MariaDB that has an integrated content management system (CMS) among many other features.

 To function, PHP-Fusion has to be installed on a web server, this can be either locally hosted or remotely hosted.

 PHP-Fusion was one of the five winner finalists at the Open Source CMS Awards in 2007.